rcmesquita/rcmesquita.github.io/_pages/about.md

 ---

-I am an Associate Professor in the School of Computer Science at the University of Birmingham, UK.
-My research is focused on developing and combining instrumentation, computational methods, and biophysical modeling for functional neuroimaging, with a particular emphasis on diffuse optical imaging (or near-infrared spectroscopy, NIRS).
-More specifically, my research interests span a wide range of topics within the realm of biomedical imaging.
-Some of the key areas I specialize in include: clinical applications of functional NIRS and diffuse correlation spectroscopy; brain connectivity and its complexity; biophysical modeling of neurovascular coupling.
+Welcome to my academic website!
+My research is focused on developing and combining optical instrumentation, computational methods, and biophysical modeling for functional neuroimaging, with emphasis on functional near-infrared spectroscopy (fNIRS) and imaging techniques.
+I am particularly interested in developing better instrumentation for assessing neurophysiological quantities such as cerebral blood flow and oxygen consumption, and  utilising these fNIRS-based techniques to better understand brain function from an integrative perspective.
+Some of the key areas I specialize in include: clinical applications of functional NIRS and diffuse correlation spectroscopy (DCS); brain connectivity and its complexity; biophysical modelling of neurovascular coupling.

 I am open to collaboration and welcome inquiries from students and fellow researchers who want to pursue a deep understanding on these topics.
 Feel free to contact me to discuss research opportunities, collaborations, or any questions you may have.